ngambip/Priscilla/README.md

 ### Skills:
 Project Management, Financial Analysis, Data Reporting, Stakeholder Engagement, Program Development, Monitoring and Evaluation, Communication Strategy.

-As an analyst in this role, I am managing and analyzing data related to youth graduate placements and institutional engagements.
+Finance lead with an analyst in this role, I am managing fiancial and activity data related to youth graduate placements and institutional engagements.
 I develop and monitor project plans, manage budgets, and generate insightful reports to inform decision-making.
 I also engage with stakeholders, design training programs, and evaluate project effectiveness to ensure successful outcomes and sustainable impact.